 A movable bridge resistance gate is sometimes used at movable bridges and located downstream of the movable bridge warning gate.
-A movable bridge resistance gate may provide a physical deterrent to road users when placed in the appropriate position.
-The movable bridge resistance gates are considered a design feature and not a traffic control device; requirements for them are contained in the "Standard Specifications for Movable Highway Bridges" (see Page i for AASHTO's address).
+A movable bridge resistance gate provides a physical deterrent to road users when placed in the appropriate position.
+The movable bridge resistance gates are considered a design feature and not a traffic control device; requirements for them are contained in AASHTO's "Standard Specifications for Movable Highway Bridges" (see Page i for AASHTO's address).

-Traffic control at movable bridges shall include both signals and gates, except that:
+Traffic control at movable bridges shall include both signals and gates, except in the following cases: